Department of Chemistry

 CHEM 3385 Undergraduate Research (WI) 1-3 SCH (1-3)

-Supervised individual journal-quality research involving advanced chemical concepts and a variety of experiemental techniques and instruments.
+Supervised individual journal-quality research involving advanced chemical concepts and a variety of experimental techniques and instruments.
 May be taken for a maximum of 6 semester hours.
 Prerequisites: At least one semester of chemistry and prior approval of research project director.

 CHEM 4111 Adv Inorganic Chemistry Lab 1 SCH (0-4)